flengyel/sagepod/README.md

 # SagePod: SageMath Containerization with Podman

 This README describes utilities to download and run SageMath containers under Ubuntu Linux under WSL2 using Podman.
-A podman-compose script handles downloading SageMath containers and mounts container directories on the host system for Jupyter notebook access and configuration.
-Shell scripts automate starting and stopping the container, and provide interactive container access.
+A podman-compose script handles downloading SageMath containers and mounts container directories on the host system i for Jupyter notebook access and configuration.
+Shell scripts automate starting and stopping the container, and provide i interactive container access.

 ## Overview